praveek/launch.en/help/launch-reference/administration/user-permissions.md

 Choose to edit this product profile, or create a new one.

-To create a new product profile, click New Profile.
+To create a new product profile, click [!UICONTROL New Profile].

-Give your new profile a name and a description, configure whether users should receive emails when they are added or removed from this profile, and then click Done.
+Give your new profile a name and a description, configure whether users should receive emails when they are added or removed from this profile, and then click [!UICONTROL Done].

 ![](/help/assets/profile-new.png)

 ### 4. Edit your product profile

-Select the product profile from the list, then open the Permissions tab.
+Select the product profile from the list, then open the [!UICONTROL Permissions] tab.
 You can assign permissions across two dimensions: Properties and Rights.

 ![](/help/assets/profile-permissions.png)

-To assign properties to this group definition, open the Properties section.
+To assign properties to this group definition, open the [!UICONTROL Properties] section.

 ![](/help/assets/profile-properties-select.png)

-A list shows your Launch properties.
+A list shows your [!DNL Launch] properties.

 ![](/help/assets/profile-properties.png)

 By default, new product configurations automatically include properties.
 This means that all properties (present and future) are included in the group definition.

 If Auto-include is disabled, all currently available properties are listed on the left.
-You can move properties into this group definition by clicking Add.
+You can move properties into this group definition by clicking [!UICONTROL Add].

 ![](/help/assets/profile-properties-add.png)

-Click Save when finished.
+Click [!UICONTROL Save] when finished.

 ### 5. Assign rights

 Assign the rights you want to be part of your group definition.
-Open the Rights section.
+Open the [!UICONTROL Rights] section.

 ![](/help/assets/profile-rights-select.png)

 Rights are not automatically included.
 You must assign each right to your profile.
-You can quickly add all rights to this profile by using the + Add All button or you can assign individual rights by using the individual + buttons.
+You can quickly add all rights to this profile by using the [!UICONTROL + Add All] button or you can assign individual rights by using the individual + buttons.
 For more information on what permissions are associated with each right, see [Rights scenarios](user-permissions.md#rights-scenarios).
-Click Save when finished.
-If Save is not available, you didn't make any changes and the profile won't give you any rights.
+Click [!UICONTROL Save] when finished.
+If [!UICONTROL Save] is not available, you didn't make any changes and the profile won't give you any rights.

 First, assign Property Rights: